The iRacing 2021 Lionheart Retro series at Phoenix produces more premium racing and a barnstormer of a race.

 We know that the Lionheart racing series is the premier class leaders in iRacing for the indy car series, but they do not stop there.
 The retro series involving the Lotus 79 has been heating up and creating a storm.
 Like all good racing, we have fantastic race reporters that are up to date and in tune with all the action.

-Here Justin Prince gives us all of the details in what was a stunning race and victory
+Here Justin Prince gives us all of the details in what was a stunning race and victory in iRacing

 Karam makes late-race pass, wins third straight at Phoenix